 We recommend that you further polish your team’s spreadsheet skills (with the help of our expert blog), rework your models and processes, and even hire external help before ditching spreadsheets altogether.
 After all, spreadsheets are the best way to carry out powerful processes in the simplest way!

-Alternatively, if you want to keep your Excel files and Google Sheets and add an extra layer of collaboration on top of them, you can do so by using Layer.
+Alternatively, if you want to keep your Excel files and Google Sheets and add the power of automated workflows, sign up for Sheetgo and start saving time today.